r-hub/blog/content/post/2020-07-27-js-r/index.md

 ### Playground

 When learning a new language, using a playground is great.
 Did you know that the js4shiny package provides a [JS playground you can use from RStudio](https://pkg.js4shiny.com/reference/repl.html)?
 Less new things at once if you already use RStudio, so more confidence for learning!

+And if you'd rather stick to the command line, bubble can [launch a Node terminal](https://github.com/ColinFay/bubble#using-bubble-to-launch-a-nodejs-terminal) where you can interactively run JavaScript, just like the R console.

 R from JavaScript?
 ------------------